7 Ways to Fix This Version of Chrome Is No Longer Supported

 Chrome is far and beyond the most popular web browser of this era.
-Even though people are, justifiably, talking about high RAM usage and privacy issues, Chrome is still one of the best browsers.
+Even though people complain about high RAM usage and privacy issues, Chrome is still one of the best browsers.

-However, there’s a strange error that seems to bother some users and that’s the one that states This version of Chrome is no longer supported.
+However, a strange error seems to bother some users, which states that this version of Chrome is no longer supported.

 Now, you need to know that some Chrome features won’t work if you’re determined to stick to an outdated version.
 Updating is mandatory and hard to circumvent.

-On the other hand, if updates are just not coming on their own, try getting rid of this error message with these steps.
+On the other hand, if updates are just not coming on their own, try getting rid of this error message with the steps we shall be discussing.